AiswaryaPM98/Portfolio/README.md

 Some products are entered multiple times, which may occur when the same product is listed with different quantities or features.

-Now, lets clean the data, Firts of all lokking for any null values-
+Now, lets clean the data, First of all lokking for any null values-

 ```
 SELECT * FROM zepto